jverbosky/phonebook/README.md

 ----------
 ## Tests ##

-Please refer to the following sections for details on how to run the unit and front-end tests for the web app.
+Please refer to the following sections for details on how to run the unit tests for the web app.

 ----------